MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-sl-configure-companies.md

 1. **Set the dimensions**.

-   To assign default dimensions for the companies you're migrating, select the **Dimension 1** and **Dimension2** values in the **Per Company**for each company you are migrating.
+   To assign default dimensions for the companies you're migrating, select the **Dimension 1** and **Dimension2** values in the **Per Company** for each company you're migrating.
 You must go to the **Per Company** section of the page and set the dimensions manually for these companies. **Dimension 1** and **Dimension2** are selected from the Dynamics SL subaccount segments. that you want to use as the global dimensions in Business Central.
 The remaining segments are automatically set up as shortcut dimensions.
 [Learn more about Dimensions](/../../../../../BC/docs-bc/main/business-central/finance-dimensions.md)

 1. **Modules**: Choose the modules to migrate.